kdwils/blog/content/posts/cloudflared-tunnel.md

 My blog lives in a different namespace than the cloudflare deployment, but we can still access it at `http://blog.blog.svc.cluster.local:80`.

+If you want to store your cloudflare manifests in git, I recommend using something like sealedsecrets or doppler to mount your configmap to your pod as a secret instead.

 ```shell
 $ k get svc -n blog
 NAME   TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE